 although they felt that neither they nor the NHS really had suitable services to help.

-Professor Ogden would engaged two research assistants and four nurses, each of whom would undergo a basic training in food allergy/intolerance.
+Professor Ogden would engage two research assistants and four nurses, each of whom would undergo a basic training in food allergy/intolerance.

 Each practice would then offer a clinic (half a day/one day once a week/month/three months)